Skip to main content

 Emission Data Reporting

-Cotswold District Council has reported on its own greenhouse gas emissions, including Scope 1, 2 & 3 emissions in its climate change strategy.
-The council will be providing updated information on emission data reporting shortly, once the latest report has been independently audited.
+Cotswold District Council has reported on its own greenhouse gas emissions, including Scope 1, 2 & 3 emissions in its climate change strategy, and also in the annual carbon emissions reports available here.

 Climate Change Decision-Making